daifukusensei/nikon-d300-d700-gps-logger/README.md

 Leveraging what I've learned from an earlier attempt at a mobile GPS-solution (see [Project Pluto](https://github.com/daifukusensei/arduino-gps-logger)), I've affectionately named this Project Neptune.

 ## Features
-- Mounts to the bottom of a Nikon D300(S)/D700, and is powered directly from the camera
+- Mounts to the bottom of a Nikon D300(S)/D700
+- Powered directly from camera independent of it being on or off
 - Connects to camera via Mini-USB to 10-pin cable, for geo-tagging of captured images directly into EXIF metadata
 - Logging of co-ordinates to microSD card at 2-second intervals
 - Waypoint-marking of points of interest